AlexanderShishkalov/Masterskaja_nlp/README.md

-This project from yandex practikum masterskaja
+This is the project from yandex practikum masterskaja